armollica/TableShaper/README.md

 ## Credits

-Much love to the people who made the [pandas](https://pandas.pydata.org/) and [click](http://click.pocoo.org/5/) packages.
-This tool could have been a pain to develop, but these two packages made it a breeze.
+Many thanks to the people who made the [pandas](https://pandas.pydata.org/) and [click](http://click.pocoo.org/5/) packages.
+This tool relies on these immensely.

-Also much love to the people behind these tools.
+Also many thanks to the people behind these tools.
 You've saved me loads of time and headache.
-Wouldn't have made this tool without you all.
 - [tidyverse](https://www.tidyverse.org/): R packages that make cleaning data intuitive.
 I stole many ideas from the `dplyr` and `tidyr` packages, in particular.
 Love the micro domain-specific languages in these packages, each tailored for specific tasks.
 - [mapshaper](https://github.com/mbloch/mapshaper/wiki/Command-Reference): A command-line tool for editing geographic data (vector-based).
 I mimicked the command-line interface of this in many ways, especially the command chaining.
 The viewer is also great.
 - [csvkit](http://csvkit.rtfd.org/): Great tool for processing tabular data.
 Does many of the same things this tool does.
 Also does many thing this tool doesn't do, like pretty print and parse Excel files.
 - [jq](https://stedolan.github.io/jq/): A command-line JSON processor.
-Really simple and powerful.
+Really simple and flexible.
 - [ndjson-cli](https://github.com/mbostock/ndjson-cli): A command-line tool for processing newline-delimited JSON files.